 - The Islamic fundamentalist group ruled Afghanistan from 1996 until the U.S.-led invasion in 2001.
-In the nearly two decades since, it has waged an insurgency against the U.S.-backed government in Kabul.
+Since then, it has waged an insurgency against the U.S.-backed government in Kabul.

 - Experts say the Taliban is stronger now than at any point since 2001.
-With an estimated sixty thousand full-time fighters, it controls one-fifth of the country and continues to launch attacks.
+With up to eighty-five thousand full-time fighters, it controls one-fifth of the country and continues to launch attacks.

 How was the Taliban formed?

 The group was formed in the early 1990s by Afghan mujahideen, or Islamic guerilla fighters, who had resisted the Soviet occupation of Afghanistan (1979–89) with the covert backing of the CIA and its Pakistani counterpart, the Inter-Services Intelligence directorate (ISI).
 They were joined by younger Pashtun tribesmen who studied in Pakistani madrassas, or seminaries; taliban is Pashto for “students.”
 Pashtuns comprise a plurality in Afghanistan and are the predominant ethnic group in much of the country’s south and east.
 They are also a major ethnic group in Pakistan’s north and west.